-The IT Capital Plan is aimed at funding investment in the development of University-wide IT systems and the infrastructure that supports them.
+The IT Development Plan is aimed at funding investment in the development of University-wide IT systems and the infrastructure that supports them.

 Themes for investment